The Car Is on Fire (album)

 The Car Is on Fire is the self-titled debut album by Polish rock band The Car Is on Fire.
 It was released on May 21, 2005 through Pomaton EMI.

 Percussion and guitars for this album, was recorded in June 2004, in KOSMOS studio (it was a studio before the first World War), in Warsaw.
 Vocals and additional effects was recorded also there and in the Adam Mickiewicz studio, in Sopot.
-Vocals in "Sexy" by Marta and Stefania from Cracow.
+Vocals in "Sexy" by Marta and Stefania from Kraków.